danillouz/blog.danillouz.dev/content/blog/transcoding-audio-with-ffmpeg-and-aws-lambda/index.md

       - YOUR_FFMPEG_LAYER_ARN
 ```

-Deploy again, and when Serverless is done, upload another WebM file and check the logs:
+Deploy again, and when Serverless is done, upload another WebM audio file and check the logs:

 <figure>
   <img src="./img/logs-double-memory.png" alt="CloudWatch logs of the Lambda function with twice the memory.">